rnewson/couchdb-lucene/README.md

 http://localhost:5984/_fti/local/database/_design/foo/by_content?q=hello
 ```

 A fulltext object contains multiple index view declarations.
-An index view consists of;
+An index view consists of:

 ***analyzer***
   (optional) The analyzer to use